 It’s essential to maintain a balanced diet to ensure proper bowel function.
 Constipation can interfere with bladder function by:

 A balanced diet should include plenty of fresh fruit, vegetables and fibre as well as plenty of fluid.
-An MS Field Worker or a registered dietician can all provide information on MS and diet.
+Your Regional MS Community Support Staff or a registered dietician can all provide information on MS and diet.

 Simple exercises to strengthen the muscles that support your bladder are useful if you experience stress incontinence.
 Actions such as laughing or sneezing create pressure on weak bladder neck muscles.
 This causes urine to leak out.
 Exercises will not cure your bladder symptoms, but should strengthen your pelvic floor muscles and give you more control and time to reach a toilet.
 Identify the muscles of the pelvic floor by stopping the flow of urine, then restart it.
 The muscles you use are your pelvic floor muscles.
 Tighten the muscles while counting slowly to four, then release them.
 Do this four times every hour.
 Do it anywhere – sitting or standing, waiting for the bus – there is no need to set aside a special time.
 After several weeks you will probably feel stronger control.